scrapy/scrapy/docs/topics/commands.rst

 .. versionadded:: 0.10

-Scrapy is controlled through the ``scrapy`` command-line tool, to be referred here as the "Scrapy tool" to differentiate it from their sub-commands which we just call "commands", or "Scrapy commands".
+Scrapy is controlled through the ``scrapy`` command-line tool, to be referred here as the "Scrapy tool" to differentiate it from the sub-commands, which we just call "commands" or "Scrapy commands".

 The Scrapy tool provides several commands, for multiple purposes, and each one accepts a different set of arguments and options.